 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1A nut with a pair of projections for the fingers to turn it on a screw.
+1A nut with a pair of projections for the fingers to screw it on.

 - ‘The tension on the spring can be adjusted using a wing nut so it can grip the line tightly or loosely, whatever the fishing situation demands.’